 The tax can be paid in cash (only) when arriving in Jijoca, or via Internet on the city’s website.

-To pay it online you need to go to this website, select the menu “Serviços”, then “Taxa de Turismo” and chose the language.
+To pay it online, you need to go to this website, select the menu “Serviços”, then “Taxa de Turismo” and choose the language which suits you best.

 People with disabilities, children up to 12 years old, seniors over 60 years old, and those who live in Jijoca or work in the village are exempted from the fee.

 Some people say 2 minimum, but I would say 4 the minimum and 7 days the ideal, as there is a lot to do and it is not super easy to get there.

 In my case, I was supposed to stay there for 5 days and I ended up staying for 13 days between Jericoacoara and Preá.
 This is because I wanted to take all the tours and have time to really disconnect.